w33ble/joefleming-net/src/documents/posts/openhack-002-portmortem.html.md

 ## Other Thoughts

-I'm beginning to think that moving the location every time might start to discourage attendees, but I guess we'll see how it goes.
-Regardless, OpenHack #003 is already [scheduled](http://nextplex.com/phoenix-az/calendar/events/8959-openhack-003) for Gangplank Chandler, and #004 will most likely happen at desarrollo, also in Chandler.
+OpenHack #003 is already [scheduled](http://nextplex.com/phoenix-az/calendar/events/8959-openhack-003) for Gangplank Chandler, and #004 will most likely happen at desarrollo, also in Chandler.

-Some other planned locations, assuming I can make them happen:
+For now, I plan to have it in a new space every month, with the goal of including as many people as possible and exposing them to as many cool places in the valley as possible.
+Some other locations I like to have an OpenHack at, assuming I can make them happen, include:

 - AREA48 in Tempe
-- Axosoft in Scottsdale (the only contact I had up there hasn't really gotten back to me)
+- Axosoft in Scottsdale (the only place I know up northing, the only contact I had hasn't gotten back to me)
 - CoHoots in Phoenix (this may not be feasible)

-I'm hearing some rumblings of other spaces available too, and I'll need to keep up on those.
+I'm hearing some rumblings of other available spaces too, so that list may get added to.
 If you can help me host at any of these places, have a contact at any of them that you can share, or know of another cool space we can use, [please email me](mailto:openhackphx@gmail.com).

 ## Conclusion

 Two OpenHacks down, another already [scheduled](http://nextplex.com/phoenix-az/calendar/events/8959-openhack-003) and another in the works.
-And all the feedback I've gotten has been realy positive, which is encouraging.
+And all the feedback I've gotten has been really positive, which is encouraging.

-As alwasys, if you're interested in helping out, know of a space we could use for future OpenHacks or would like to be a sponsor, [please email me](mailto:openhackphx@gmail.com).
+As always, if you're interested in helping out, know of a space we could use for future OpenHacks or would like to be a sponsor, [email me](mailto:openhackphx@gmail.com).